If you have any questions about workshops or enrolment contact your local regional education staff.

 You most likely entered your email address incorrectly when booking.

-Contact the Regional Education Admin or Co-ordinator and write the dates in your diary or your own phone calendar.
-You could cancel your booking and rebook being careful to type your email correctly – BUT you cannot do this if there is a Waitlist as the cancelled place will be offered to the Waitlist.
+You could cancel your booking and rebook being careful to type your email correctly.
+BUT you cannot do this if there is a Waitlist as the cancelled place will be offered to the Waitlist in order of booking.

 Here are some tips to help for online workshops

 Please register your interest to join an online module through the booking page on the Playcentre website – go to Current Members/Education/ Find a workshop or online module and scroll down the page to the computer symbol, click on the words “ONLINE MODULES.”
 All online modules available are found here and are offered nationally not regionally.
 Once we have confirmed your eligibility for the module you will be added to list of those registered and when the online module is loaded you will be sent a link from the iQualify site to begin the unit when it goes live.